 (iv.)
 Deductions.
-In the case of a company the person liable to taxation in respect of an income exceeding £200 was, under the principal Act, entitled to a deduction of £200 in the assessment of such income, but by the Amendment Act of 1907, which came into force on 1st January, 1908, it has been provided that the deduction is in the first place to be made from so much of the income as is derived from personal exertion.
-The latter Act also provides-(a) that where the income derived from personal exertion is less than £200 the deduction is to be made to the extent of such income, and any part of the £200 not applied in such deduction is to be taken from the income derived from the produce of property; and (b) when the income of any person, not being a company, which is obtained by personal exertion, exceeds £200, he is entitled to a further deduction of the amount by which such income exceeds £200, provided that the total deductions do not, in any case, exceed £1000.
+In the case of a company the person liable to taxation in respect of an income exceeding £300 is, under the Act of 1911, entitled to a deduction of £300 in the assessment of such income.
+This Act also provides that there shall be a reduction of £50 for each child who is wholly maintained by a taxpayer, and who at the commencement of the year in respect of which the tax is levied is under the age of 18 years.
+Any such reduction shall in the first place be made from so much of the income as is derived from personal exertion.
+But where the income so derived is less than the amount of reduction authorised, the reduction shall be made to the full extent of such income, and the balance not so applied shall be deducted from the income derived from property.
+Where there is no income derived from personal exertion, the deduction is made from income from property.